gray rectangle with angle

 How do you choose the best factoring company?

-There are many factoring companies out there, and choosing can be a challenge.
+There are many factoring companies out there, and choosing one can be a challenge.
 The key is to choose the best fit for your unique circumstances.
 Just as you would interview a new employee, ask these questions of your factoring company.

 The factoring process